victorhuangwq/story-to-manga/README.md

 # Story to Manga Generator

-Transform your written stories into visual manga or comic book pages using Nano Banana!
+Transform your written stories into stunning visual manga or comic book pages using Google's Gemini 2.5 Flash Image API!

 *Built for the [Nano Banana Hackathon](https://www.kaggle.com/competitions/banana)* 🍌